Karpeles/Bitfinex-Autolend-Bot/README.md

 ## Installation

-1. Download or clone the Git
+1. Download or clone the Git.
 ⋅⋅⋅ It should work on any system including and above PHP5 ⋅⋅⋅ It will require the PHP CURL extension
 ⋅⋅⋅ It will require the PHP XML extension